kzorluoglu/octoprint-helm/README.md

-# Project Name
+# OctoPrint with Helm on Kubernetes

-This repository contains Helm chart configurations for deploying [Your Project].
+This repository contains Helm chart configurations for deploying OctoPrint project.
 The `setup.sh` script allows you to easily configure and deploy the chart.

 ## Table of Contents